sajjadh47/adv-geoip-redirect/readme.txt

 3. Import & Export Section

 == Changelog ==
+= 2.0.3 =
+- Geo Location Db updated to the last version.
+And Added a new column in the backend where you can see your IP information now
 = 2.0.2 =
 - Fixed a small bug when getting user ip address
 = 2.0.1 =